KwstasMCPU/BambooTools/README.md

 # Usage

+You can find examples in the `bin\examples.py` file.
+I have illustrated some below as well.

 ## Completeness summary

 `completeness()` retuns a completeness summary table, stating the percentages and counts of complete (not NULL) values for each column: